nuxtlabs/nuxt-llms/README.md

 Checkout the [Nuxt Content documentation](https://content.nuxt.com/docs/usage/content-pages) for more information on how to write your content files.

-And checkout the [Nuxt Contnet llms documentation](https://content.nuxt.com/docs/advanced/llms) for more information on how to customize LLMs contents with `nuxt-llms` and `@nuxt/content`.
+And checkout the [Nuxt Content llms documentation](https://content.nuxt.com/docs/advanced/llms) for more information on how to customize LLMs contents with `nuxt-llms` and `@nuxt/content`.

 ## 💻 Development